tczajka/octal-games/README.md

 There are however still a lot of unsolved games, including Grundy's Game.

 We are going to verify those results and solve some more games.

+## Results

+Many octal games are equivalent.
+Look up equivalent games in the [game lookup tables](GameLookup.md).

+[Trivial games](TrivialGames.md) are those that can be solved by looking at the first 1000 nim values.

+[Unsolved games](UnsolvedGames.md) are work in progress.

+## Mistakes found in other people's results

+Achim Flammenkamp's tables claim that games 0.161 and 0.36 are equivalent.
+They certainly seem equivalent.
+However, they are different!
+The first difference is at heap size 519.